Click on any district to learn more about the area and to view apartments on the map.

 The largest district of Barcelona, occupies the southern part of town.
 It is a very authentic with various parcs dotted around.
 It is one of the areas of Barcelona with the lowest population density, as there is a lot of gardens and park areas and the residential area is mainly in the lower part.

 Sarrià, Sant Gervasi

-Sarria-Sant Gervasi occupies a large area in uptown: again this is a settlement that until the nineteenth century was a separate village.
-Even today the atmosphere is cozy.
-Peaceful, mainly residential, it extends up to Collserola between squares, gardens and elegant apartments Sarria-Sant Gervasi.
+Sarria-Sant Gervasi occupies a large area in uptown: this settlement was a separate village until the nineteenth century.
+Even today the atmosphere is cosy.
+Peaceful, mainly residential, it extends up to Collserola between squares, gardens and elegant apartments- Sarria-Sant Gervasi.

 Barceloneta is a must see during your stay in Barcelona.
 This area maintains its charm during the summer season as well as the winter.
 Always busy, Barceloneta is Barcelona’s most well-known beach, charaterised by its bars, sea-food restaurants, tourists and locals passing by the seaside.
 On the small streets near the sea, you can observe typical fishermen homes.
 Those apartment buildings are low with typical maritime architecture, adding to the bohemian spirit of the area.